Building strong partnerships

 Robert Wood Johnson Foundation National Health Equity Award

-Alma McCormick, executive director of Messengers for Health, and Suzanne Held, MSU community health professor have been recognized nationally for their work to promote health equity and social justice through the Messengers for Health program.
+Alma McCormick, executive director of Messengers For Health, and Suzanne Held, MSU community health professor have been recognized nationally for their work to promote health equity and social justice through the Messengers For Health program.
 They received the Robert Wood Johnson Foundation Award for Health Equity Presented by Community-Campus Partnerships for Health.
 This award recognizes and celebrates individuals who have successfully changed systems and policies that help reduce health disparities and move the nation toward health equity.
-Full article...